richie48/Movie-ecommerce-app/README.md

 dotnet run
 ```

-The application will be available at https://localhost:5001.
+The application will be available at localhost 5001

 ### 📦 Deployment
 This project includes an azure-pipelines.yml file for setting up continuous integration and deployment using Azure Pipelines.
 Configure your Azure DevOps project and connect it to this repository to automate builds and deployments.